 God is boring, or so the Serpent says onstage.
 God is a bully and an authoritarian, and why does humanity have to do what He says anyway?
-Now that he’s been partially exposed, the Serpent resorts to character assassination, pointing out that God couldn’t even keep Adam and Eve in the most perfect place on earth.God is a bully and an authoritarian, why does humanity have to follow Him anyway?
-The Serpent resorts to character assassination: God couldn’t even keep Adam and Eve in the most perfect place on earth.
+Now that he is partially exposed, the Serpent resorts to character assassination, pointing out that God couldn’t even maintain Adam and Eve in the most pleasant place on earth.God is a bully and an authoritarian, why does humanity have to follow Him anyway?
+The Serpent resorts to character assassination: God couldn’t even keep Adam and Eve in the most pleasant place on earth.
 Click To Tweet

 This blog post is an excerpt from chapter 5.5 of Origin of the Universe